DrK-Lo/lotterhoslabprotocols/discovery.md

   * You can then view it via Open OnDemand

 * Although OOD allows file transfer, this is not recommended because there are no automatic checks for file corruption.
 Use Globus instead.

-## Lotterhos Lab vs. Personal Storage on Discovery

-* We have **active** storage (10 TB) that should be used for 'active' projects, and **archival** storage for storing raw files and outputs from projects.
-Please be smart about how you use archival storage and work with Dr. Lotterhos to make sure only relevant files are being archived.

-* In addition each user has a home directory and a scratch directory.

-* **Active Lotterhos Lab storage** (10 TB for lab).
-  * ssh lotterhos@xfer-00.discovery.neu.edu
-  * Path: `/research/lotterhos/`
-  * Within this storage space we will have a shared folder for each project, that only the people on that project will have access to.

-* **Archival Lotterhos Lab storage** (25 TB for lab).
-Northeastern NESE collection.
-  * Path: `/lotterhosarchive/`
-  * Within this storage space we will have a shared folder for each project, that only the people on that project will have access to.

-* **Your home directory on Discovery**.
-NEED TO CHECK
-  * Path: `/~/`
-  * Note that only you have access to these files.

-* **Your scratch directory on Discovery**.
-Use this for intermediate outputs that are not backed up.
-NEED TO CHECK
-  * Path: `/scratch/username`
-   * Note that only you have access to these files.

 ## Globus File Transfer